torkve/sorokdva-smarthome/CODE_OF_CONDUCT.md

    * If you are hitler, or if you are killing kittens, you are definitely a bastard.
 But as long as your make good PRs, they would be accepted, as they redeem your guilt a little.
 A little.

+3. We encourage (but not force!) you to adapt this TCoC to other projects:
+   * it is simple
+   * it is really tolerant and inclusive
+   * it is all about doing things better rather than multiplying hatred, cruelty and bans.